 Every year we create a ranking of the best CEOs in Switzerland and Germany.
-When I discussed the German ranking with one of the publishers of the Frankfurter Allgemeine Zeitung, we noticed that it doesn’t contain any German automotive groups.
+When Obermatt CEO Dr. Stern discussed the German ranking with one of the publishers of the Frankfurter Allgemeine Zeitung, they noticed that it doesn’t contain any German automotive groups.

 That is surprising because we determine the performances of CEOs solely on financial data, without any subjective opinions.
 Every manager that is able to beat at least half of his global competitors is included in our list of outperformers (ranking).